openUC2/UC2-GIT/APPLICATIONS/APP_POL_Stress_Birefringence/Readme.md

 </p>

-*In the 3rd Experiment,* a plastic cutlery is used.
+*In the 3rd Experiment,* plastic cutlery is used.

 <p align="center">
 <img src="./IMAGES/sample_Cutlery_1.png"